 The DMO applies to residential and small business consumers in NSW, South Australia and south-east Queensland.
 Electricity prices in these regions were not previously regulated.

 The independent Australian Energy Regulator (AER) calculates the price cap set by the DMO every year.
 It represents the average amount of energy used by a consumer in that specific region.
 It is reset on 1 July each year.

 The price cap set by the DMO also acts as a benchmark known as the reference price.
 Energy retailers must use this when advertising their offers to customers.
 Consumers can use the reference price to compare different electricity plans when shopping around for a new offer.

 The government introduced the DMO following a recommendation by the Australian Competition and Consumer Commission (ACCC).
 It was one of the reforms identified in the ACCC’s Retail Electricity Pricing Inquiry final report released in July 2018.

 Price safety net resources key messages, factsheet, glossary to explain terminology, case studies and frequently asked questions

 Continuing to deliver lower electricity prices Ministerial media release 1 July 2020

 Lower energy bills for Australian households and small businesses Ministerial media release 30 April 2020

-Delivering Affordable and Reliable Power Prime Minister media release 26 March 2019
+Delivering Affordable and Reliable Power Prime Ministerial media release 26 March 2019